 Is there any additional cost?

-No, the curriculum and activities are all included in every child’s standard daily fees
+No, the curriculum and activities are all included in every 3-5 year old standard daily fees.

-ACPL and Harmony have joined forces to deliver a comprehensive curriculum that will encourage, motivate and promote your child’s physical, learning, social and emotional skills that will support them throughout their entire life
+Harmony in partnership with ACPL are collaborating to deliver a comprehensive curriculum that will encourage and promote your child’s physical, learning, social and emotional skills in a way that will support them throughout their life.